pgsleepy/ultimatexr.io-1/content/api/M_UltimateXR_Manipulation_UxrGrabManager_GetClosestGrabbableObject.md

-# UxrGrabManager.GetClosestGrabbableObject Method (UxrAvatar, UxrHandSide, UxrGrabbableObject, Int32)
+# UxrGrabManager.GetClosestGrabbableObject Method (UxrAvatar, UxrHandSide, UxrGrabbableObject, Int32, IEnumerable(UxrGrabbableObject))

 Gets the closest grabbable object that can be grabbed by an <a href="T_UltimateXR_Avatar_UxrAvatar">UxrAvatar</a> using the given hand.